bilingual speech sound disorders banner

 The center of the Venn diagrams are the sounds that are shared between two languages.
 The sides of them are the sounds that are unique to each language.
 In this case, Spanish is on one side and English on the other.
 With these two languages, you’ll notice there are quite a number of sounds in the English language that don’t exist in Spanish.
 When our students or clients are making errors only on English sounds, that’s a strong indicator to us that we’re looking at an influence as opposed to a disorder.

-You can make a Venn like this for any language.
+You can make a Venn diagram like this for any language.
 Focus your testing on the center of the Venn.

 2. Phonotactics or Sound Placement